ksoze84/usefun/README.md

 ### Rules

-* All functions in setState sub-object you define call a update state.
-If you want to define a "read only" function, declare it in the **noSet** sub-object
+* All functions you define in the setState collection call a state update.
+If you want to define a "read only" function, declare it in the **noSet** collection.
+If you need function that is not deterministic on set or not set the state, use the [cancelFun](#cancel-a-state-update--cancelfun) function.
 * Values must change to trigger re-renders.
 You should create new objects or arrays if you want to change their properties or elements.
-* You can return anything in the state function, but arrays will mix up the types (union) for each element, so avoid arrays or use [ ... ] **as const** in Typescript.
+* You can return anything in the state function, but arrays will mix up the types (union) of all the elements for each element, so **avoid arrays**, or use [ ... ] **as const** if you are using Typescript.

 ```tsx